MeetMyRoute/T3A2-FullStackApp-PartA/README.md

 **Acceptance Criteria**:
 - Users should be able to update specific travel dates and times for planned destinations.
 - The app should allow users to toggle between a detailed list and a simplified view of their itinerary.
-- Itineraries should be customisable with privacy controls, giving users the option to make them public or private.

 ### Revision and Refinement: